junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Referred to the House Committee on the Judiciary.
+- 2011-06-01 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2012-07-26 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2012-08-01 — Committee Consideration and Mark-up Session Held.
+- 2012-08-01 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2012-09-10 — Placed on the Union Calendar, Calendar No. 468.
+- 2012-09-10 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-650.
+- 2012-09-10 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-650.